U-Alberta/prima/README.md

 2. Setup a path to /prima/src and run
   >
     $ chmod u+x ~/path/to/prima/tools/*.sh
-3. Create a directory for your collections to be save in and a new directory within this for each collection to be downloaded
+3. Create a directory for your different collections to be save in and a new directory within this for each collection to be downloaded
 4. Once inside the directory for a collection, initialize the files by running
   >
     $ ~/path/to/prima/tools/init.sh
-5. To download a collection into the auto-generated source/ folder, run the following where **collection_name** is a valid id for a collection in archive.org
+5. To download a collection into the auto-generated source/ folder, run the following where **collection_name** is a valid id for a collection in archive.org (for example [this](https://archive.org/details/toronto) collection would use collection_name toronto)
   >
     $ ~/path/to/prima/tools/fetch_collection.sh collection_name